3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 This section is intended for users who would like to use the SD Card Method for Linux installation with their Windows host machine.

-Please watch this [optional video tutorial]() (COMING SOON - 02/13/16) if you are having trouble following the document.
+Please watch this [optional video tutorial]() (Coming soon) if you are having trouble following the document.

 ### Getting Started